IESD research combines elements from many traditional disciplines to build a better unified understanding of the Human-Earth system.

 Life Across Scales.

-The diversity of life on Earth can be overwhelming.
-But the rapid expansion of large datasets is now helping to identify general patterns within life, from individual cells to organisms.
-We are studying general processes of growth, energetics, and abundance within living systems to better grasp underlying functions and link them to human disturbances.
+Sustainability requires achieving balance between the biosphere and the human system.
+But the diversity of life on Earth can be overwhelming, and makes predictive modeling difficult.
+Using large datasets, we are studying general processes of growth, energetics, and abundance within living systems to better grasp underlying functions and link them to human disturbances.